cyberbotics/webots-doc/guide/programming.md

 }
 ```

-There is more info on the plugin functions in the `Reference Manual` in the chapter about Physics Plugins.
+There is more info on the plugin functions in the [Reference Manual](../reference/physics-plugin.md).
 Additional information about the ODE functions can be found [here](http://ode-wiki.org/wiki/index.php?title=Manual).
 You may also want to study this example distributed with Webots: